Ikigai Book Review I The Secret to a Long Life

 7. State of flow

-• They learn to get in the state of flow in everything they do.
-It can be achieved by anyone and book shares few great ideas on achieving that state.
+• They learn to get in a state of flow in everything they do.
+Anyone can achieve it, and the book shares a few great ideas on achieving that state.

 8. Physical Activity

-• They suggest adding movement to your day and you’ll see the difference.
-Most of the people in Japan in spite of their busy life participate in Radio Taiso, which is light exercise of 5 to 10 minutes helps in moving their body and get benefits of exercise.
+• They suggest adding movement to your day; you’ll see the difference.
+Most people in Japan, despite their busy lives, participate in Radio Taiso, a light exercise of 5 to 10 minutes that helps move their body and get the benefits of exercise.

-• You may check out below two small Radio Taiso exercise videos.
-As simple this may look, try it for a week and see the difference, if you are not exercising at all this could be good beginning.
+• You may check out two small Radio Taiso exercise videos.
+As simple as this may look, try it for a week and see the difference; this could be a good beginning if you are not exercising.

 VIDEO PART I